vercel/next.js/docs/advanced-features/debugging.md

 > Be aware that running `NODE_OPTIONS='--inspect' npm run dev` or `NODE_OPTIONS='--inspect' yarn dev` won't work.
 This would try to start multiple debuggers on the same port: one for the npm/yarn process and one for Next.js.
 You would then get an error like `Starting inspector on 127.0.0.1:9229 failed: address already in use` in your console.

-Once the server starts, open a new tab in Chrome and go to `chrome://inspect`, where you should see your Next.js application inside the **Remote Target** section.
+Once the server starts, open a new tab in Chrome and visit `chrome://inspect`, where you should see your Next.js application inside the **Remote Target** section.
 Click **inspect** under your application to open a separate DevTools window, then go to the **Sources** tab.

 Debugging server-side code here works much like debugging client-side code with Chrome DevTools, except that when you search for files here with <kbd>Ctrl</kbd>+<kbd>P</kbd> or <kbd>⌘</kbd><kbd>P</kbd>, your source files will have paths starting with `webpack://{application-name}/./` (where `{application-name}` will be replaced with the name of your application according to your `package.json` file).